Improving continuity of care, efficiency and savings throughout the incarceration lifecycle

 As a Medicaid professional, you are pulled in many directions and challenged with ensuring compliance with fiscal controls, leveraging fraud prevention, and improving national Medicaid data to support program integrity.
-Yet, your agency may lack the people, time and data needed to determine changes to beneficiary eligibility status due to incarceration.
+Yet, your agency may lack the people, time, and timely, reliable data needed to determine changes to beneficiary eligibility status due to incarceration.
 With data access limited to your state’s Department of Corrections database, you can’t search other states’ incarceration databases to locate individuals who may no longer be eligible for Medicaid benefits.

 Perhaps there is little or no money in your budget to hire additional staff to weed out ineligible recipients.
 Your agency’s integrity could be compromised and overpayments to healthcare providers may be a serious problem.

 In 2017, over 2.3 million individuals were incarcerated in U.S. state, local, and federal facilities.
 Compared to the general population, individuals in jails and prisons suffer 3x the rate of serious mental illness, 4x the rate of substance abuse disorders, and 4-9x the rate of active tuberculosis (TB), HIV infection, and Hepatitis C.

 Many incarcerated individuals require a variety of ongoing behavioral and physical health services, creating a critical need to facilitate the appropriate treatment program, funded by the appropriate authority.
 Strengthening continuity of care for incarcerated Medicaid recipients, while also reducing improper payments, is a common need within the Medicaid community.